marissaverdonck/browser-technologies-1920/README.md

   res.render('design', { shirtColor, shirtText, shirtImage })
 })
 ```
-4. In design.ejs a t-shirt SVH is shown.
+4. In design.ejs a t-shirt SVG is shown.
 With the template engine: EJS I ensure that the color, image and text are adjusted to the input of the user.
 In this way, the user can also see his designed t-shirt without CSS and JS.

 ```
 <svg id="shirt" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" viewBox="0 0 197.65 199.45">